sin5678/inav_cn_wiki/Howto:-CC3D-flight-controller,-minimOSD,-GPS-and-LTM-telemetry-for-fixed-wing.md

 ![Airplane](http://s8.hostingkartinok.com/uploads/images/2017/02/cbcafe5219dcc85798b0cf2e2a86fcde.png)
 Do not pay attention on the servo numbering!
 It will be described later.
 Now you need to make the accelerometer calibration.
 It is mandatory to fulfill it and it is better to do it before installing the FC into airframe.
 Please follow the [instructions](https://github.com/iNavFlight/inav/wiki/Sensor-calibration) to perform the 6 point accelerometer calibration.
+Do not activate "enable motor and servo otput" until you are sure the kind of airplane has been selected correctly.
+Otherwise, servos can receive high frecuencies (as for ESCs) and burn.

 ### Flight controller orientation.
 After the calibration is done you may select the sutable board orientation